Will automation boost or break your security program?

 How AI and automation can break a security program

-Using AI and automation for the tasks will ultimately undercut your security program — even if you think it will save you time in the short run.
+Using AI and automation for the tasks above will ultimately undercut your security program — even if you think it will save you time in the short run.
 Let’s take a closer look at why this is.

 Under-planning